thoughtpolice/buck2-nix/buck/nix/README.md

 **STOP NOW AND RETREAT**.
 This probably isn't where you want to be.

-This *looks* like a [Nix] Flake that you can use for development.
+This _looks_ like a [Nix] Flake that you can use for development, i.e.
+`nix shell`.
 It isn't.

-You *might* be a [Nix] user and think you know what you're doing here.
-You might not, in fact.
+It's _part of the environment_ you use for development, but other parts are taken care of by direnv.
+This isn't enough.

-Don't touch the stuff in here, **UNLESS** you're adding a toolchain for buck to use, i.e. a set of tools that will be driven by Starlark.
-If you're doing that, and are proficient in Nix, this is a good place to be.
+Don't touch the stuff in here, **UNLESS** you're adding basic tools to the ambient shell environment, which should be lightweight.

 Generally, it's expected that:

-- *most* users will be insulated from Nix, so they won't need to touch this,
+- _most_ users will be insulated from Nix, so they won't need to touch this,
-- anyone who *does* touch this will be doing it via automation, and
+- anyone who _does_ touch this will be doing it via automation, and
 - any updates should kick in automatically for users

 So: don't touch this.
 The details aren't all figured out yet.